ibm-cloud-docs/blockchain-sw-251/howto/ibp-v2-troubleshooting.md

 - If you are still experiencing problems after the node is up,  [check your node logs](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage-node-logs) for errors.
 {: tsResolve}

-## Why is my smart contract installation failing with a timeout?
+## Why is my smart contract installation failing with an error on my peer?
 {: #ibp-v2-troubleshooting-sc-install}

 {: tsSymptoms}
-Installing a smart contract fails with the timeout error.
+Installing a smart contract on a peer fails with an error similar to the following:

-The peer logs show:
 ```
+An error occurred when installing smart contract on peer.
-Error: install failed with status: 500 - error in simulation: failed to execute transaction 3323a35628a32dd82033da: error sending: timeout expired while executing transaction
+error in simulation: failed to execute transaction
+421fac...2fda: error sending: timeout expired while executing transaction.
 ```

 {: tsCauses}
-When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, or in an environment with constrained resources, it is possible that smart contract installation can fail if the default timeout is too short on the peer where the smart contract is being installed.
+When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, or in an environment with constrained resources, it is possible that smart contract installation can fail on a peer if the default timeout is too short on the peer that is running the Fabric v2x image.

-You need to override the peer configuration to extend the time out.
+In some cases, if you simply wait several minutes and then refresh the **Smart contracts** tab in the console, you can see that the smart contract was successfully installed.
+If that does not work, you need to override the peer configuration to extend the time out.
 {: tsResolve}

 1. From the console, open the peer tile and click the **Settings** icon.